 How can I become a Precinct Captain?

-Contact your District Chairman.
+Contact your District Chair.

-Who controls the FCRC?
+Who controls the Fairfax County Republican Committee?

 You do.
 The Chairman sets the overall agenda, with the advice of the Executive Committee.
 Although we are bound by state party rules in the Republican Party of Virginia Plan in addition to our own Fairfax Plan of Organization, we are entirely self-governing.
 The membership votes on amendments to the Party Plan, approves the budget and the operations plan, and takes other votes as necessary.
 The FCRC is a grassroots organization and ultimately belongs to those Republican voters in Fairfax who become members.